JermellB/restagraph/README.md

 ## Defining the schema

-There are two ways of managing the schema, which can be combined as desired:
+The schema is defined in YAML files.

+It can be subdivided into multiple files; back-references are permitted (and expected) but forward references are not.
+That is, you can add relationships and attributes to resourcetypes that have already been defined, but you can't create relationships to resourcetypes that haven't yet been defined.

-- define one or more schemas in YAML format, in files.
-These can be in any directory, but must all be in the same one.
+These files can be in any directory, but must all be in the same one.
 They're read in alphanumeric order, so you can prepend serial numbers to control the sequence in which they're applied, enabling later schemas to depend on resources defined in previous ones.
 These are also version-controlled, and version updates will be applied on startup.

-    - inform the startup function of the path to this directory in one of two ways:
-        - explicitly pass the `:schemapath` parameter to `startup`
-        - set an environment variable `SCHEMAPATH`
-    - their contents must be in the form of a dict with the following entries:
+Their contents must be in the form of a dict with the following entries:
 - `name`
     - value must be a string
     - this is the name that will be recorded in the database for version-control purposes; the filename will be ignored.
 - `version`
     - value should be a number, preferably an integer.
 The code has only been used with integers; behavious with other types of value is undefined and unsupported.
     - If this is greater than the existing version for the schema with this name, or there's no record of a schema with that name, the schema will be applied, and then this number will be set as a version.
 The "current" version is assumed to be the highest number of a version linked to the schema name, so there's no "currentVersion" link or attribute to manage.
     - `resourcetypes`
         - a list of dicts
     - `relationships`
         - a list of sets

-    - examples of valid schemas are found in the [Syscat sources](https://bitbucket.org/equill/syscat/src/schemas/master/).
-These include examples of backward references to resources defined in previously-applied schemas.
+Examples of valid schemas are found in the [Syscat sources](https://bitbucket.org/equill/syscat/src/schemas/master/).
+These include examples of backward references.
-- its dedicated API at `/schema/v1`.

-### Elements of the schema
+## Elements of the schema

-#### Resource-types
+### Resource-types

 The types of things you can create via the API.

-The UID is a required attribute; you can't create a resource without one, so it isn't explicitly mentioned in the API.
+The UID is a required attribute for all resourcetypes; you can't create a resource without one, so it isn't explicitly mentioned in the schema.

 Attributes you can define:

 - whether it's a dependent type.
 - notes about the resource-type, i.e. what kind of thing it represents, and how it's intended to be used.
 - a list of attributes
--- each attribute can have attributes of its own, such as `comments` or `vals`
+    - each attribute can have attributes of its own, such as `comments` or `vals`
---- `vals` is a reserved attribute-name.
+        - `vals` is a reserved attribute-name.
 It's a comma-separated list of values, which identifies the resource-type as an enum.
 If defined, the API will only accept values in this list when setting the value of such an attribute.
 Note that it's only enforced at this time; changing the list of values will not cause any changes to existing values.

-#### Relationships between resource-types
+### Relationships between resource-types

 These define the relationships that the API will allow you to create between a pair of resource-types.

 These are directional, and encode whether they can be used to connect a dependent type to its parent type, but don't allow for storing attributes in the relationship between two resources.

+## The Schema API

 ### Dump the whole schema